Radiokot/4money/README.md

 - Koin for dependency injection
 - Supabase as a backend
 - PowerSync for local-first data storage and synchronization
-- kotlin-logging & slf4j-handroid for logging
+- kotlin-logging & logback-android for logging